What you need to know about the trial of Kim Potter

 THE FACTS:

-According to the complaint, the officer Potter was training, Anthony Luckey, told Wright they stopped him for the air freshener hanging from his car's rearview mirror and because it had expired license plate tabs.
+According to the complaint, the officer Potter was training, Anthony Luckey, told Wright they stopped him for the air freshener hanging from his car's rearview mirror and because the vehicle had expired license plate tags.
 But Luckey ran a check and found that Wright had an outstanding arrest warrant for a weapons violation, so the officers returned to Wright's car to arrest him.

 Wright obeyed Luckey's order to get out, but as Luckey was handcuffing him, Wright pulled away and got back in.
 As Luckey held onto Wright, Potter said "I'll tase ya."
 Potter's body camera video then shows her holding her handgun in her right hand and pointing it at Wright.
 Potter repeated "I'll tase you," and then two seconds later said "Taser, Taser, Taser."
 One second later, she fired a single bullet into Wright's chest.